swcarpentry/r-novice-inflammation/episodes/10-supp-addressing-data.md

 ~~~
 {: .output}

-The data is the results of an (not real) experiment, looking at the number of aneurisms that formed in the eyes of patients who undertook 3 different treatments.
+The data is the results of an (not real) experiment, looking at the number of aneurysms that formed in the eyes of patients who undertook 3 different treatments.

 ### Addressing by Index